 One must remember that the Global Cognitive Theory is an extension to the psychology of the new perspective of life and the living being, given by the General Theory of Conditioned Evolution of Life.

 Not in vain, already included in this evolutionary theory are ideas about the philosophy of life and the definition of life.
 This is all necessary, as if one means to explain the evolution of something; one must have a more or less clear idea of what one is talking about.
 At the very least, one must try to get close to or limit the definition as much as possible.

-The fundamental characteristic of life, according to the General Theory of Conditioned Evolution of Life, is precisely freedom; an aspect that presents itself through living being’s free will.
+The fundamental characteristic of life, according to the Conditioned Evolution of Life, is precisely freedom; an aspect that presents itself through living being’s free will.

 Therefore, if one has not understood –which is not to say that one is not in agreement– the most important propositions of the two theories previously mentioned, it will be difficult for one to completely understand some of the more complex ideas described in this little book about evolutionary psychology, willpower and the essence of the living being.

 As well as this introduction, this book about willpower has four additional chapters.
 Two of them concern the decision-making process, analyzed from a descriptive and scientific point of view; the other two are about the concept of existence of the living being, from a philosophical or metaphysical perspective.

 The decision-making process is studied from the source of our wishes, ideas and thoughts; together with the various mechanisms of willpower formation, such as automatic decisions, reflexive and semi reflexive actions and decision processes based on majorities, which end up configuring true political representation systems in the brain and groups of neurons.